andreas41DK/pcm/README.md

 ### FAQ:
 #### If you can't find a computer or can't connect to your PC and WiFi network for both devices is the same
-turn off third-party firewall / antivirus or add the exception.
+- turn off third-party firewall / antivirus or add a new exception.
 #### If the computer you're using uses a third-party firewall (for example supplied with Antivirus)
-add exceptions on the following ports:
+- add exceptions for ports:
+`
 TCP: 137, 139, 8080
 UDP: 137
+`

 **note:** Only TCP 8080 can be linked to the "PCManagerUIClient.exe" application, other ports need to be opened without reference to the application.

 #############################